Leo-Corporation/ColorPicker/README.md

 ### Portable

-Be aware that some feature, such as automatic updates are not available in portable mode.
+Be aware that some features, such as automatic updates are not available in portable mode.
 Click on the link below to download the portable version of ColorPicker Max.

 - [Donwload Portable](https://www.mediafire.com/file/k4lvwqxtv1kmmvh/ColorPickerMaxPortable.exe/file)